freekickr/roomba-score-v2/README.md

 # roomba-score-v2

 What used in this project:
-MVVM, Hilt, Navigation UI, Shared Preferences, LiveData
+MVVM, Hilt, Navigation UI, Shared Preferences, LiveData.

+To find source code see "develop" branch.

 Simple app for make assistance in scoring in the game "Roomba" with the ability to save unfinished games.